A hand holding a rosary, with the miraculous medal on show

 It is good advice to just do it, to just get it done: pray the Rosary in season and out of season.

-If this happens to be the devotion Mary has called you too, then it is a good idea to try to stick with it.
+If this happens to be the devotion Mary has called you to, then it is a good idea to try to stick with it.
 Even if you don’t do a very good job, you can but try.
 And God looks at the heart.

 If you have any questions, please let me know and I’ll try to get back to you asap.